cinthiaquadrado/cinthiaquadrado/README.md

 ### Hi!
 I'm Cinthia Quadrado 👋</br>
-I am a Communication professional with over 10 years of experience in strategic planning, content production, and social media management.
+I am a Communication professional with over 10 years of experience in strategic planning, writing and social media management.
 Currently, I am studying Science and Technology at UFABC and working with process automation and data analysis.
 I am passionate about technology and always seeking to stay up-to-date with market trends.

-I have knowledge of Python, SQL, and data analysis.
+Keywords: Python, SQL, Power BI, Tableau, Excel, Alteryx, Business Intelligence.

 ## Contact me!
 <div align="left">